nodebox/nodebox.github.io/node/reference/color/gray_color.md

 ---
 layout: reference
+library: color
+node: gray_color
-title: Gray Color Node
+title: Gray Color
-image: gray_color
+image: None
 ---
 Create a gray color.

 * **Gray**: The gray value of the color.
 * **Alpha**: The alpha transparency of the color.
 * **Range**: The upper limit of the input values.
-The default allows you to enter values between 0-255.